Freakwill/pyrimidine/paper/paper.md

 `Tpot`/`gama`[@olson; @pieter], `gplearn`/`pysr`, and `scikit-opt` follow the scikit-learn style [@sklearn_api], providing fixed APIs with limited extensibility.
 They are merely serving their respective fields effectively (as well as `NEAT`[@neat-python]).

 `DEAP` is feature-rich and mature.
 However, it primarily adopts a tedious meta-programming style.
-Some parts of the source code lack sufficient decoupling, limiting its extensibility. `Gaft` is a highly object-oriented software with excellent scalability, but it is currently inactive.
+Some parts of the source code lack sufficient decoupling, limiting its extensibility. `Gaft` is a highly object-oriented software with excellent scalability, but is currently inactive.

 `Pyrimidine` fully utilizes the OOP and meta-programming capabilities of Python, making the design of the APIs and the extension of the program more natural.
 So far, we have implemented a variety of optimization algorithms by `pyrimidine`, including adaptive GA [@hinterding], quantum GA [@supasil], differential evolution [@radtke], evolutionary programming [@fogel], particle swarm optimization [@wang], as well as some local search algorithms, such as simulated annealing [@kirkpatrick].